Is the space complexity of planted clique recovery the same as that of detection?: Abstract

 \section{Abstract}

 We study the planted clique problem in which a clique of size $k$ is planted in an Erd\H{o}s-R\'enyi graph $G(n, \frac{1}{2})$, and one is interested in either detecting or recovering this planted clique.
 This problem is interesting because it is widely believed to show a statistical-computational gap at clique size $k=\Theta(\sqrt{n})$, and has emerged as the prototypical problem with such a gap from which average-case hardness of other statistical problems can be deduced.
 It also displays a tight computational connection between the detection and recovery variants, unlike other problems of a similar nature.
 This wide investigation into the computational complexity of the planted clique problem has, however, mostly focused on its time complexity.
-In this work, we ask- \begin{quote} \textit{Do the statistical-computational phenomena that make the planted clique an interesting problem also hold when we use `space efficiency' as our notion of computational efficiency?} \end{quote} It is relatively easy to show that a positive answer to this question depends on the existence of a $O(\log n)$ space algorithm that can recover planted cliques of size $k = \Omega(\sqrt{n})$.
+To begin investigating the robustness of these statistical-computational phenomena to changes in our notion of computational efficiency, we ask- \begin{quote} \textit{Do the statistical-computational phenomena that make the planted clique an interesting problem also hold when we use `space efficiency' as our notion of computational efficiency?} \end{quote} It is relatively easy to show that a positive answer to this question depends on the existence of a $O(\log n)$ space algorithm that can recover planted cliques of size $k = \Omega(\sqrt{n})$.
 Our main result comes very close to designing such an algorithm.
 We show that for $k=\Omega(\sqrt{n})$, the recovery problem can be solved in $O\left(\left(\log^*{n}-\log^*{\frac{k}{\sqrt{n}}}\right) \cdot \log n\right)$ bits of space. \begin{enumerate} \item If $k = \omega(\sqrt{n}\log^{(\ell)}n)$ \footnote{Here $\log^{(\ell)}n$ means we repeatedly take the logarithm of $n$ $\ell$ times.
 For example, $\log^{(3)}n = \log\log\log n$.} for any constant integer $\ell > 0$, the space usage is $O(\log n)$ bits. \item If $k = \Theta(\sqrt{n})$, the space usage is $O(\log^*{n} \cdot \log n)$ bits. \end{enumerate}

 Our result suggests that there does exist an $O(\log n)$ space algorithm to recover cliques of size $k =\Omega(\sqrt{n})$, since we come very close to achieving such parameters.
 This provides evidence that the statistical-computational phenomena that (conjecturally) hold for planted clique time complexity also (conjecturally) hold for space complexity.